 Setup

 Connect Claude Desktop, Claude Code, Cursor, VS Code, Windsurf, ChatGPT or any MCP client to the Whisper graph.
-Per-client config snippets, authentication setup, and a list_labels validation step.
+Per-client config snippets, OAuth and API-key auth (always required), and a first investigation.
+Sessions last ~6 months and survive deploys.

 Setup Documentation

 Whisper MCP gives AI assistants access to WhisperGraph, a graph database of internet infrastructure: tens of billions of nodes and edges.
 DNS, BGP, IP allocation, WHOIS, threat intel.
-The AI writes Cypher, runs it, and gives you results.
+The AI writes Cypher, runs it, and gives you results — with the exact query it ran returned alongside the answer.

 This page walks you through connecting an MCP client to https://mcp.whisper.security.
 For the full surface and example questions, see the MCP Reference.